Equality objectives 2021 to 2025

-Following consultation with our residents we have set 6 equality objectives for the period 2016-2020.
+We have set five equality objectives for the period 2021 to 2025.

 Equality is not limited to the published objectives.
 Our long standing approach of mainstreaming equalities means officers take responsibility for implementing the Public Sector Equality Duty as part of their core day to day role.